MCP Server

 |---|---|

-| Tools | All registered AI tools in Orchard Core are exposed as MCP tools that clients can discover and invoke |
+| Tools | AI tools and configured tool instances that you explicitly opt in are exposed as MCP tools that clients can discover and invoke.
+Nothing is exposed by default. |

 | Prompts | MCP prompts registered in Orchard Core are exposed so clients can list and invoke prompts via ListPrompts and GetPrompt.
 Prompts can be added and managed via the admin UI. |